Residential Projects

 When complete, the interiors of the prefab houses look just like those of regular homes due to the various finishing touches done on the walls such as cladding using canvas, fiber cement boards and gypsum boards.

-A low cost prefab steel house costs between Sh30,000 to Sh35,000 per square metre while the up market ones cost about Sh60,000 per square metre.
+A low-cost prefab steel house costs between Sh30,000 to Sh35,000 per square metre while the up-market ones cost about Sh60,000 per square metre.
 This translates to Sh600,000 onward depending on the size of the house.

-Prefab steel homes are popular worldwide with Sweden, Japan and Turkey being the largest consumers.
-This is due to steel’s durability and strength (it has the highest strength to weight ratio of any building material), which makes it resistant to extreme weather and earthquakes.
+Prefab steel homes are popular worldwide with Sweden, Japan, and Turkey being the largest consumers.
+This is due to steel’s durability and strength (it has the highest strength-to-weight ratio of any building material), which makes it resistant to extreme weather and earthquakes.